Bite/Scavenge Proof

 Don't Need Bite-Proof: If your dog shows 0 signs of aggression, no anxiety, no reactivity, is trusted/known etc then your dog does not need a bite-proof muzzle.
 This means they can use non bite proof muzzles, but they can also use bite proof ones.

-If you aren't sure then your dog is automatically in the needs bite proof category because why take the chance, a bite proof muzzle would be much better suit to ensure if anything goes wrong or continues to get worse.
-These categories are JUST FOR MTT, and has nothing to do with 'bite levels' or 'all dogs could bite'.
-This is just to decide whether or not you need a bite-proof muzzle.
+If you aren't sure then your dog should automatically be in the bite proof category because why take the chance, a bite proof muzzle would be much better suited to ensure if anything goes wrong or continues to get worse everyone is safe.
+These categories are bsed on MTTs original sizing forms/help and while it does apply in most situations other trainers may label dogs differently.

 Scavenge-Proof or Not?